Radiohead, In Rainbows, and the Inevitable Age of Pay What You Want Pricing

 Pro-social versus pro-self attitudes also affect a social phenomenon quite close to the heart of the music industry: piracy.
 As U2’s manager pointed out, the album release wasn’t a great commercial success because pirated downloads were nearly double all legal downloads, paid or unpaid.
 This isn’t an issue limited to 2007 and pre-legal streaming.
 It might seem logical that as steaming increases, digital piracy decreases.
 However, “results from a Logit model show that college students who are frequent users of music streaming are also more likely to download music illegally.”
 Even in 2018, “17 million stream-rippers live in the U.S., up from 15 million in 2017.”
 Worldwide, 23 percent of respondents use illegal stream-ripping sites, which create downloadable files of music “ripped” from online streaming sites.
 Overall, Americans made over 17 billion visits to pirate sites in 2019.

 The question isn’t, “How can we stop internet piracy?”
 Given the Internet’s porous nature, defeating piracy is a fool’s quest.
 Instead, the question becomes, “How can artists convince fans to pay even when they don’t have to?”
 Or perhaps “convince” is not the right term since, as we saw with the Chinese restaurant, Pay What You Want isn’t based on logic or argument.
 To overcome the effects of piracy, artists must create an emotional bond with their fans so that they want to pay.
-They must demonstrate their importance.
+Bands must demonstrate their importance.

 Studies show that the most pirated artists are pop/mainstream.
 While these numbers should be taken with a grain of salt (it could very well be that the most popular music is also the most pirated music), it may be the case that fans don’t feel a social responsibility to superstars the same way they do to smaller acts.
 Superstars are the Walmarts of the music industry.
 People are much more likely to shoplift a t-shirt from Walmart than they are from a mom and pop store.

-We’ve seen a similar phenomenon occur during the protests of 2020.
+We’ve seen a similar phenomenon occur during some of the social protests of 2020.
 After participating in the burning of a used car lot, one masked man referred to the fact that the car lot owners didn’t care about their customers and sold lemons.
 That was his rationale for burning the business to the ground.
 This quote about the 2020 Chicago riots also made its way around the internet: “Anything they wanted to take, they can take it because these businesses have insurance.”

-An Atlantic article also explored the motivations behind looting, referring to a 1968 study that shows, “Those in the looting group also have varied motivations….
+An Atlantic article explored various motivations behind looting, referring to a 1968 study that shows, “Those in the looting group also have varied motivations….
 Vandalism during protests focuses on objects and buildings that are ‘symbolic of other values.’
 For example, people are more likely to attack symbols of authority—such as the CNN building or police cars—than apartment buildings.”

 Andrea S. Boyles, a sociologist, recounts an interview with a looter where “he didn’t care about the looting of the store, especially if it had insurance.
-He had spent money at stores in his community, Ted told her, but when he himself was low on cash, he had no one to turn to.
+He had spent money at stores in his community, [the man] told her, but when he himself was low on cash, he had no one to turn to.
 Looting, to him, resulted in only mild suffering for a store owner who did little to alleviate the suffering of the community.”

 Justified or not, it seems as though people are much more likely to loot buildings and destroy property if they perceive the victims as abstract, able to recover from injury, and symbolic of social forces reducing thier own qualities of life.
 The same mindset shows up when people are asked about piracy.